Xfirepc/SimpleSnakeSockets/README.md

 python3 play.py localhost

 ```
-The argv passed is the server ip by defaul use localhost but you can pass other ip in the ```py play.py 192.168.0.100```
+The args passed is the server ip by default use localhost,you can pass other ip as the examplee ```py play.py 192.168.0.100```